When seeking funding for capital works, an owners corporation will typically consider three principal sources of funding:

 Taking out a strata loan with Lannock Strata Finance provides a fast and cost effective solution, with the additional benefit of increased flexibility.

-- Quick approval process – clients can expect a proposal within 24 hours of their enquiry
+- Clients can expect credit approval within 48 hours of their application.

 - The fast funding provided by a Lannock strata loan will allow the works to be completed immediately